abhinavprkash/FinVestify/README.md

-# Stock Trading Web App Python Version

-Responsive webpage built using Flask and Vanilla JS that allows users to search for stocks using the Finnhub API and display the results on the search page.
-Additionally, the users can trade with virtual money and create a portfolio.
-Users can also favorite stock symbols to track their stock prices.
+# FinVestify

+FinVestify is developed with Android, React, Node.js, MongoDB, HTTPS, JWT, and WebSockets, is designed to deliver a secure, real-time trading experience for up to 4,800 concurrent users.
+It provides responsive web and mobile interfaces, allowing users to search for stocks, view detailed market data, trade with virtual currency, and build personalized portfolios

 ## Features

+- 📈 **Real-Time Market Data**: Powered by Finnhub and Polygon.io APIs, providing live stock prices and market insights to keep users updated on the latest trends.
+- 🔐 **Secure Transactions**: Built on HTTPS and JWT for encrypted, secure transactions that protect user data and trading activities.
+- ⚡ **Low-Latency Updates**: Leveraging WebSockets, users receive real-time data with lightning-fast, millisecond-level retrieval speeds.
+- 🛠️ **Scalable Architecture**: Engineered to support 4,800+ concurrent users seamlessly, offering a responsive and smooth trading experience across devices.
-- **Stock Search**: Users can search for stocks using the Finnhub API and display the results on the search page.
+- 🔍 **Stock Search**: Users can search for any stock ticker using the Finnhub API, with results displayed instantly on a dynamic search page.
-- **Virtual Trading**: Users can trade with virtual money and manage their portfolio.
+- 💸 **Virtual Trading**: Trade in a realistic, risk-free environment with virtual currency, allowing users to experiment and manage their portfolio effortlessly.
-- **Favorites**: Users can favorite stock symbols to track their stock prices.
+- ⭐ **Favorites**: Users can mark stock symbols as favorites to easily track prices and follow preferred stocks.

+## Technologies Used

+- 📱 **Frontend**: Android, React
+- 🖥️ **Backend**: Node.js
+- 💽 **Database**: MongoDB
+- 🔐 **Security**: HTTPS, JWT
+- ⚡ **Real-time Communication**: WebSockets
+- 🌐 **APIs**: Finnhub, Polygon.io

 ## Demo